samostanek/ctu-thesis-typst/src/constants.typ

-#let authorship-declaration = [
-  Hereby I declare that this thesis is my original authorial work, which I have worked out on my own.
-All sources, references, and literature used or excerpted during elaboration of this work are properly cited and listed in complete reference to the due source.
-]

 // TODO: specify different supplements for different kinds of headings
 // TODO: update slovak and czech supplements
 #let supplements = (